 HFR: Rewiring your brain with the help of a Hobbit

-Most people’s brains have become trained to assume that 24 fps equals expensive movies, while 50-60 half frames (interlaced TV signals) reminds us of TV productions and destroys the “film look”.
-A similar effect is created when enabling motion interpolation on your TV for 24p (progressive) material, disliked by many viewers (even though modern algorithms are usually pretty good at rendering smooth motion without artefacts, a common reason naysayers dismiss the feature).
+Most people’s brains have been conditioned to associate 24 fps with expensive Hollywood productions (see film look), while 50-60 half frames (interlaced TV signals) reminds us of 'cheap' TV productions.
+This in part explains the intense hate by many for the motion interpolation feature on modern TVs (even though modern versions of it are usually pretty good at rendering smooth motion without artifacts, a common reason naysayers dismiss the feature).

 Even though higher frame rates are measurably better (by making motion less jerky and fighting motion blur), there’s no easy answer on how to make them feel better.
-It requires retraining your brain, and while some viewers reported that everything was fine after ten minutes into “The Hobbit”, others have sworn off HFR entirely.
+It requires a reconditioning of our brains, and while some viewers enjoyed “The Hobbit” in HFR, others have sworn off high frame rates entirely.

 Cameras vs. CGI: The story of motion blur

 But if 24 fps is supposedly barely tolerable, why have you never walked out of a cinema, complaining that the picture was too choppy?
-It turns out that video cameras have a natural feature – or bug, depending on your definition – that CGI (including CSS animation!) is missing: motion blur.
+It turns out that video cameras have a natural feature – or bug, depending on your definition – that most computer generated graphics are missing unless specifically compensated for: motion blur.

 Motion blur, as defined at Wikipedia, is